-The second most common type of training room layout is the conference style, which can be in a circular, square or rectangular arrangement.
-In this arrangement, all training session participants are facing the open center of the “circle”.
-While the classroom style arrangement is best for lecture-based classes, the conference style works better for classes that are highly based on group discussion.
-The collaborative design allows participants to see and hear one another easily, making the flow of conversation more effortless.
+The other common type of training room layout is the conference style, which can be circular, square, or rectangular.
+In this arrangement, all training session participants face the space’s open center.
+While the classroom style arrangement is best for lecture-based classes, the conference style works better for classes that emphasize group discussion.
+The collaborative design allows participants to see and hear one another easily, making the flow of conversation effortless.

 Of course, if your training room uses a mixture of lectures and group discussions, you can still get the best of both worlds.
 Mobile and modular training room chairs and tables make rearranging your space in either of these configurations a breeze!
 Nesting furniture is even easier to work with since it allows you to move multiple tables and chairs together at one time.